crenwick93/snow_eda_demo/README.md

 1. Once approved, the same flow continues to create a catalog task.

-1. A ServiceNow business rule, triggered by the creation of this task, sends a payload containing the VM request details to Ansible EDA.
+1. A ServiceNow business rule, triggered by the creation of this task, sends a payload containing the VM request number to Event Driven Ansible.

-1. Ansible Automation Platform 2.5, using EDA Event Streams, receives this event and executes the appropriate automation workflow to provision the VM.
+1. Ansible Automation Platform 2.5, using EDA Event Streams, receives this event and enriches the request information by communicating with Service (Getting specific VM details).

+1. EDA rulebook then performs action depending on the business purpose selected on the request.

+1. When business purpose == Testing, a rule is triggered to create an AWS EC2 instance.

 This demo illustrates how event-driven automation can streamline IT operations by connecting user service requests in ServiceNow with automated VM provisioning workflows in Ansible Automation Platform.